mrpondere/telegram-bet-bot/README.md

 lang='es' -> Will change the language of the bot, to add a new language just edit lang.json files.

+admins=[12412421, 4124124] -> Will change the administrators of the bot (to add matches and delete matches).
+It must be a list with the id's of the admins separated by commas.

 Instalation
 -----------